Click here to read our Outstanding Ofsted report!

 Click here for more info!

-The EYFS (Early Years Foundation Stage) unit consists of two classes (called Puffins Red and Puffins Blue).
-Each class is assigned one Teacher and one Teaching Assistant but as we join together for our Discovery Time we all get to know each other very quickly!
-The children are separated into two classes but have access to the entire unit, including the outdoor area which is separated off from the main school playground and the field.
+The EYFS (Early Years Foundation Stage) unit consists of two register groups called Puffins Red and Puffins Blue.
+Our team consists of 3 Teachers, 2 Teaching Assistants and a 1:1 Learning Support Assistant.
+As we join together for our Discovery Time and small group sessions we all get to know each other very quickly!
+The children spend lots of their time discovering in the entire unit, including the outdoor area which is separated off from the main school playground and the field.

 The team provide enjoyable, appropriately challenging activities that ensure that every child progresses in their learning.
-Observations are made of the children's interests, development and learning to inform planning.
-Members of staff continually assess how they can adapt the learning environment to best cater for the changing needs of each children.
+Observations are made of the children's interests, development and learning, to inform planning.
+Members of staff continually assess how they can adapt the learning environment to best cater for the changing needs of each child.

 You can encourage your child to be independent by helping them learn to: